kimrolx/Haven/README.md

 # Haven

-Haven is a real-time chat web application built with Next.js, React, TypeScript, and Firebase.
+Haven is a real-time chat web application built with Next.js, React, TypeScript.
 It allows users to securely log in, chat in real-time, and enjoy a safe space for communication.

 ## Features